PDO Thread for Lip Lift Treatments

 Fast-forwarding from our plastic surgery history lesson into today we have modern PDO threads, such as the Vsoft LIFT, which deliver a lightweight, durable performance that makes our modern medical miracles such as noninvasive lip lifts possible.
 That’s not all that they are used for, however, as these threads are also employed for:

-• Immediate structural skin rejuvenation
+• Immediate structural skin rejuvenation5

-• Tightening and improved texture
+• Tightening and improved texture6

-The monofilament material polydioxanone is small enough that it allows for careful, focused sizing, making it ideal for various useful applications.
 ‘Size matters’, as they say, and we’ll prove it in the case of polydioxanone threading application.
 Here’s a quick look at what a difference of a few millimeters and lightweight grams can make:

 • 29g x 30mm – The most versatile size, this 30mm Vsoft PDO thread lift monofilament is ideal for the lips and the entirety of the rest of the face!
 This can be used for necklace lines, unsightly acne scars, and yes – the Vermillion border.